bstavel/pacman_ieeg/preprocessing/README.md

 ## Cleaning

+Using MNE to handle and document the cleaning process, see cleaning section for specifics

 ## Filtering

 I still need to separate out filtering for data cleaning and filtering for the rest of the analysis.